First of I got to mention the design.

 The second one was a black version a model 2, which broke out of nowhere.
 On a trip to Israel, it just stopped working.
 I’ve had it for about 3 years and used it a quite a lot, and always had it with me on my travels.

 Then a third one, a white model 2 version, which works on and off, mostly off.
-And with the price tag of 20Dkr – $3 – for an photo, it's just too expensive to use.
+And with the price tag of 20Dkr – $3 – for an instant photo, it’s just too expensive to use.

 A fourth one which was a model 3, which are not SLR’s, it worked perfectly.
 But I sold it because it was not an SLR camera.